cdunku/8080/README.md

 ### Linux

-`GCC` is preinstalled to most Linux distrubitions.
+`GCC` is preinstalled to most Linux distributions.

 ### MacOS